JorisUn/BrowserJam2024/README.md

 ---

-To exit the program pres ESC.
+To exit the program press ESC.
-You can use scrollwheel to navigate the page.
+You can use Scrollwheel to navigate the page.
-Pressing f will attempt to enter fullscreen.
+Pressing F will attempt to enter fullscreen.

 ## Features